google/truth/comparison.md

 reference) and an `actual` field, it is usually less.
 Also, Truth supplies [convenience methods to format failure messages][`failWithActual`].

+(To be fair, AssertJ reduces the up-front cost of verbosity by offering [an assertions generator].)

 ### Puzzler answers {#puzzler-answers}

 (If you want to try to figure these out on your own, head back up to view